AllStarLink/ASL3-Manual/docs/install/index.md

 <!-- start:prerequisites -->

-- Do you have an AllStarLink node number assigned?
-If not, please refer to the [Getting Started](../basics/index.md) section to find out how to request a node number to connect to the AllStarLink network.
+- Do you need a node number to connect to the AllStarLink network?
+Please refer to the [Getting Started](../basics/index.md) section to find out how to request a node number.

 - Will your node be connected to one (or more) radios or RF modules (e.g. SA818)?